brieucdesoutter/brieucdesoutter.github.io/_drafts/bayes_filters.md

 ---
 layout: post
-title: Probabilistic Robotics.
+title: Bayes filters.
 A summary
 use_math: true
+excerpt: A quick summary about Bayes filters from the book "Probabilistic Robotics".
 ---

-## Robot Environment Interaction

-### Probabilistic Generative Laws
+## Probabilistic Generative Laws

 In probabilistic robotics, the dynamics of the robot and its environment are characterized by 2 probabilistic laws:
 * the state transition distribution characterizes how state changes over time, possibly as an effects of robot controls: